 Relocating is much more than finding a new home, whether that’s a property to rent or to buy, there are cultural, administrative and logistical issues to deal with.
 Here are some tips for a Barcelona relocation.

 Barcelona residential areas

-Researching the different residential areas of Barceona is very important.
-Ideally a visit to the city prior to moving here is the best option, but if that’s not possible try to find out as much as possible online.
+Researching the different residential areas of Barcelona is very important.
+Ideally a visit to the city prior to moving here is the best option.
+If that’s not possible try to find out as much as possible online.
 The most popular areas in the centre of Barcelona are Eixample, Gracia, the Old Town (Gotico) and El Born.

 There are several international schools in and around Barcelona, so if you have children who need to attend school here, my advice is to organise which school they will attend first.
 Then you will know which area of Barcelona you need to live in.
 The majority of the international schools are located in Sant Gervasi, Sarrià and Pedralbes.
 There are also schools just outside Barcelona in Esplugues de Llobregat and Sant Cugat de Vallès.

 Opening a bank account in Barcelona

 You can’t sign a rental agreement unless you open a Spanish bank account, so that should be a priority.
 You can open a non-resident’s bank account without an NIE number, but you will have to change this once you have your NIE number.
 However, if it’s taking longer than expected to get your NIE, a non-resident’s account is a way to move forward and be able to rent quickly.